Texas–Texas A&M football rivalry: Attempts to revive the series

 In June 2017, A&M's former athletic director, Bill Byrne, was quoted in an article saying, "Their AD (DeLoss Dodds) at the time came out and said we will never play Texas A&M again, and they worked along with Baylor and the conference to have no one in the (Big 12) schedule us...there were other forces at work to make sure we didn't play."
 Byrne's comments refer to his last year as athletic director in 2012, during which A&M was in the midst of transitioning to the Southeastern Conference.

 In September 2017, UT students were polled in a university-wide referendum in which 96.71 percent said "Yes" when asked if they were in favor of bringing the game back or not.
 Later, in February 2019, during Texas A&M's spring student body elections, 88.71 percent (13,359) of 15,060 voters said "Yes" when asked if they were in favor of reintroducing the rivalry as a non-conference matchup.
-Both polls were organized by student representatives from both schools in a movement entitled, "Reinstate the Rivalry."
+Both polls were organized by student representatives from both schools in a movement entitled, "Reinstate the Rivalry".

 In December 2017, Chris Del Conte was named athletic director of the University of Texas.
 Shortly thereafter, Del Conte contacted Texas A&M athletic director Scott Woodward with a proposition to schedule a home-and-home series in 2022–23, but Woodward declined, as Texas A&M's non-conference schedule was already filled for those seasons.
 Again in 2019 during a panel at the 2019 Texas Tribune Festival, Del Conte stated his support for a resumption of the series.

 In November 2018, GOP San Antonio Rep. Lyle Larson proposed and filed a bill that would require Texas and Texas A&M to play every year on or around Thanksgiving day.
 In February 2019, the bill gained the support of Texas Governor Greg Abbott who also voiced support for the resumption of the rivalry.
 The bill never gained wide support and died in committee, but later in June 2019, Gov. Abbott stated that he had been working with leadership of both universities to schedule a two-game matchup at some future point.

 In July 2019, coaches of both schools' football teams reaffirmed their desire to resume the rivalry game.

 Resumption of the rivalry

-In 2024, Texas left the Big 12 Conference to join the Southeastern Conference, which means the rivalry will resume as a conference game.
-Texas traveled to Texas A&M during the 2024 season to play the first game between the two teams in 13 years, winning the game 17-7.
+In 2024, Texas left the Big 12 Conference to join the Southeastern Conference, which meant the rivalry would resume as a conference game.
+Texas traveled to Texas A&M during the 2024 season to play the first game between the two teams in 13 years, winning the game 17–7.

-Aspects of the rivalry
+The following year the 16th ranked Longhorns beat the 3rd ranked Aggies 27–17 in the first game in Austin since 2010.
+The loss spoiled a perfect season for A&M and knocked them out of what would have been their first SEC title game appearance.

+Fight songs

 Each school mentions the other in its fight song or similar: